Daedalus-Robotics/avr-tello-2022/README.md

 # avr-tello-2022

-tello_run.py
-Has support for all three autonomous missions.
-Currently adding support for user inputed through gui/xbox controller which side and mission is occuring.
+## About
+DJI Ryze Tello Programming for Bell AVR 2022 Emergency Firefighting Challenge

+## To Run
+run `tello_run.py`

+## Usage

+Currently Supports:
+- all three autonomous missions.
+- XBOX One S controller to controll the drone manually.
+- Switch from manual mode to autonomous mode through the GUI
+- Swith between missions from the controller
+- Display mission path based on selected mission in the GUI
+- Can change side of field that mission will occur in; either Textron or Residential